tinydesk/angular-tileview/README.md

 Type: `number`.
 Default: `0`

-The debounce in milliseconds.
-This will only affect the calls to `$digest`.
-The cells will still be moved smoothly.
+Debounce while scrolling in milliseconds.
 A value of `0` is interpreted as no debounce.